Learn from the experts: How to choose the right LMS for your organization

 Så väljer du rätt LMS

-Learnster's customer ICA Gruppen is an organization with many different businesses.
-The Group includes the grocery retailer ICA Sweden and Rimi Baltic, ICA Real Estate, ICA Bank and Apotek Hjärtat, which conducts pharmacy business.
-The organization has high learning ambitions and a focus on internal learning.
+Learnster's customer ICA Gruppen is an organization with many different types of businesses.
+The Group consists of the grocery retailer ICA Sweden and Rimi Baltic, ICA Real Estate, ICA Bank and the pharmacy chain Apotek Hjärtat.
+The organization has high learning ambitions and goals for skills development.

 In 2021, ICA Gruppen reached a transformative phase.
-Learning was being transferred from the central L&D department out to the local businesses.
-These ambitions put high demands on learning technology and the internal infrastructure.
+Learning was being transferred from the central L&D department out to the local business units.
+These ambitions put higher demands on the learning technology and the internal infrastructure.
 ICA Gruppen therefore decided to look for a new LMS (Learning Management System) for internal training.

 In this article, Malin Wretman, Head of HR Digital Solution, and Jenita Nilsson, Learning Digital Lead, share their experiences and tips on how to choose the right LMS for your organization.

 Malin Wretman is Head of HR Digital Solutions at ICA Gruppen.
-She has spent the past 5 years working in parallel for the Learning and Talent Development department.
-Malin is passionate about L&D and digital transformation and has a background in fast-growing tech companies.
+She has spent the past 5 years working at both the organization's Learning and Talent Development departments.
+Malin is passionate about L&D and digital transformation and has worked for many fast-growing tech companies in the past.

 Jenita Nilsson is Learning Digital Lead at ICA Gruppen's Learning and Talent Development team.
-She has nearly 20 years of experience in L&D and learning technologies, 5 of which she spent with ICA Gruppen.
+She has nearly 20 years of experience in L&D and learning technologies, 5 of which she spent working for ICA Gruppen.

-Step 1: Explore employees' needs first - technology second
+Step 1: Explore your employees' needs first - then the technology

 Start by exploring the internal needs.
-Where are you today and where are you heading as an organization?
+Where are you today and where do you want to go as an organization?
 This is not always an easy task.
-Especially not if you are working for a larger organization
+Especially not if you are working for a larger organization.

-To get a clear picture, you need to communicate with employees in the local businesses.
-Try to get an understanding of their day-to-day work and needs.
+To get a clear picture, you need to talk to the employees in the local businesses.
+Try to get an understanding of their day-to-day work and their needs.
 Ask broad, open questions and let the employees paint the picture.

 • What skills and knowledge do you need to do your job?